 Pulled pork sandwiches are always a good move to keep things simple.
 But if you haven’t seen my BBQ chicken nachos using this chicken, head over there right away.
-I’ve also made BBQ chicken stuffed sweet potatoes and BBQ chicken sliders using this recipe!
+I’ve also made BBQ chicken stuffed sweet potatoes, BBQ chicken sliders, and BBQ chicken mac and cheese using this recipe!

 In case you’d like to get creative and incorporate your leftover pulled BBQ chicken into other recipes, I’ve got you covered.
 I used leftovers from my pressure cooker pulled pork recipe to make things like pulled pork pizza and a pulled pork breakfast casserole.
 Swap the pork for your bbq chicken and rock on.

 However you end up serving your Instant Pot pulled BBQ chicken, I’d love to hear about it.
 Come back and let me your thoughts on this recipe and what you end up using it for in a comment at the bottom of the post.
 Recipe reviews are always helpful!